 Hebron Moravian Mission Station

-First settled by Moravian missionaries from Germany in 1830, the station provided an impressive church, school, medical clinic and post office building.
+The Mission Station in Hebron, a designated National Historic Site of Canada, is the oldest Moravian building in all of North America.
+First settled by Moravian missionaries from Germany in 1830, the station provided an impressive church, school, medical clinic, and post office building.
 They even planted large mission gardens including rhubarb which still grows there today.

-Today, The Nunatsiavut Government is actively working to restore the buildings at Hebron to their former architectural glory so as to preserve them for future generations.
+Today, the Nunatsiavut Government is actively working to restore the buildings at Hebron to their former architectural glory, so as to preserve them for future generations.

 Nain Moravian Church

-The church is an early twentieth-century wooden church building with a low-pitch gable roof and a square bell tower with a helm roof.
+The Moravian Church in Nain is a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador.
+The church is an early 1900s wooden church building with a low-pitch gable roof and a square bell tower with a helm roof.
 It is located near the shore and community dock and is a dominant structure on the landscape.

 Happy Valley Moravian Church

-Happy Valley Moravian represents the most recent migration of many Labrador Inuit Moravians.
-They moved from the northern coasts to the Lake Melville area during the Second World War.
-This was inspired by the placement and building of a new air base in neighboring Goose Bay.
+The Moravian Church in Happy Valley is the youngest of the congregations, only established in 1954.
+The church represents the most recent migration of many Labrador Inuit Moravians from the northern coasts to the Lake Melville area during the Second World War.
+This movement was inspired by the placement and building of a new air base in neighboring Goose Bay.

 Hopedale Moravian Mission Complex